-Students will have 25GB of storage to their online LMU Skydrive account that they can access both from any internet connected computer.
-While this is available for every
+Students will have 25GB of storage in their online LMU Skydrive account that they can access both from any internet connected computer.
+While this is available for every student, we also encourage each student to have a USB Drive available, and to keep any urgently needed files on those drives.
+USB Drives can be purchased for less than \$10.00